SydneyLauren/sea-c42-python/README.md

 ## Programming Background
 I have been using Matlab to write pre-processing and post-processing scripts for aerospace engineering at work.
-Python is completely new to me, but I'm hoping that some of the skills I've learned writing Matlab codes will translate over!
+Python is completely new to me, but I'm hoping that some of the skills I've learned writing Matlab codes will translate over.
 Recently, I started dabbling into R as well.

 ## Goals